This blog may contain affiliate links. Read our disclosure policy for more info.

 We chose this 15-minute helicopter flight but honestly, it felt a lot longer!
 We saw so much, from the Empire State Building and the One World Trade Center to the Brooklyn Bridge and the Statue of Liberty.
 Seeing these world-famous landmarks from high in the sky, and just the experience of being in a helicopter was so exhilarating.
 Talk about epic!

-The short flight we booked was $229 USD, which is less than we were initially expecting to pay.
+The short flight we booked was $249 USD, which is less than we were initially expecting to pay.
 It’s not a cheap experience, but we can hand-on-heart say that it’s totally worth it.
 It’s a once-in-a-lifetime kind of thing!
-Definitely don’t hesitate to book this helicopter flight whether it’s your first time in the Big Apple or your 20th.
+Best of all, this flight offers reserve now pay later so it can fit into your travel budget.

 Why We Book Tours with Viator